Geraldine of Albania

 Geraldine was born in Austria-Hungary into the noble Apponyi family.
 Her family fled to Switzerland in 1918, when the monarchy of Austria-Hungary was abolished.
 They returned to Hungary in 1921.
-However, after her father Gyula died in 1924, her American-born mother Gladys took Geraldine and her two siblings to live in southern France.
-Later Geraldine was educated at a boarding school in Austria.
-She met the Albanian king Zog I in 1938, and they married shortly afterwards.
+However, after her father Gyula died in 1924, her American-born mother Gladys took Geraldine and her two siblings to live in Southern France.
+Later, Geraldine was educated at a boarding school in Austria.
+She met King Zog in 1938, and they married shortly afterwards.

 The Italian invasion of Albania cut short Zog's reign.
-During World War II, King Zog and Queen Geraldine lived first in France and later in England.
+During World War II, Zog and Geraldine lived first in France and later in England.
 Later on, they would live in France again and in Egypt.
-After her husband died in Paris in 1961, Geraldine took the title Queen Mother and asserted the rights of her son Leka I, Crown Prince of Albania, to rule.
+After her husband died in Paris in 1961, Geraldine took the title Queen Mother and asserted the rights of her son Leka, Crown Prince of Albania, to rule.
 She and Leka fled successively to Spain, Rhodesia, and South Africa.
 Geraldine was allowed to return to Albania in 2002, and she died that year aged 87.

 Early life

 Geraldine was born in Budapest, Austria-Hungary, a daughter of Count Gyula Apponyi de Nagy-Appony (1873–1924), Grand Marshal of the Hungarian Court, of the old and noble Apponyi family which had been great landowners in Upper Hungary since the 13th century.
-Her mother was Gladys Virginia Steuart (1891–1947), an American, daughter of John Henry Steuart, a diplomat who served as US Consul in Antwerp, Belgium, and his wife Mary Virginia Ramsay Harding (later Mrs. Gustaf Stråle af Ekna), who both came from monied families of the New World, specifically Virginia, Maryland and North Carolina.
+Her mother was Gladys Virginia Stewart (1891–1947), an American, daughter of John Henry Stewart, a diplomat who served as US Consul in Antwerp, Belgium, and his wife Mary Virginia Ramsay Harding (later Mrs. Gustaf Stråle af Ekna), who both came from monied families of the New World, specifically Virginia, Maryland and North Carolina.
+Her parents married on 29 July 1914, at St. Joseph's Church in Geneva, Switzerland.

 When Geraldine was three, the Empire of Austria-Hungary collapsed, and the Apponyi family went to live in Switzerland.
-In 1921 they returned to the Kingdom of Hungary which was stable under Regent Miklós Horthy.
+In 1921, they returned to the Kingdom of Hungary which was stable under Regent Miklós Horthy.
 However, when Geraldine's father died in 1924, her mother and their three children (Geraldine, now nine, Virginia, and Gyula) went to live in the resort of Menton, in the south of France.
 When the Countess married a French officer, her Hungarian in-laws insisted that the children be returned to Hungary for their schooling.
 The girls were sent to the Sacred Heart boarding school in Pressbaum, near Vienna.
-Geraldine's happy childhood then continued at the chateau Oponice (Appony) in present-day Slovakia, Apponyi ancestral family possessions in Slovakia; at the time, the part of Czechoslovakia (whose citizenship Geraldine gained).
-She lived there until 1938.
+Geraldine's happy childhood then continued at the chateau Oponice (Appony), the Apponyi family's ancestral possessions, in present-day Slovakia; at the time, it was part of Czechoslovakia, whose citizenship Geraldine gained, and she lived there until 1938.
 Her family's fortune spent, Geraldine earned a living as a shorthand typist.
 She also worked in the gift shop of the Budapest National Museum, where her uncle was the director.